 Within each drill site, all or part of the area will be cleared of brush and trees under 3" in diameter where necessary.
-To the extent possible, no top soil will be disturbed.
+Disturbance of topsoil will be avoided wherever practical and topsoil is only planned to be disturbed in the location of the sump pits located at the drill sites, and minor disturbances related to drilling.
+Topsoil will be stockpiled at sump locations and will be spread across the disturbed areas upon reclaiming the sites.
+Soil erosion control measures and measures will be taken to protect topsoil stockpiles.
 The cumulative footprint of all six drill pads is no more than 0.34 acres.
 Small trees and shrubs cut during construction of the drill sites and new access roads will be lopped and scattered to lie within 30" of the ground.
 Any uprooted stumps will be scattered and not be visible from any major roads.
-Merchantable timber will not be cut during the drilling operation, but in the event GLW needs to cut such timber it will be done in accordance with Forest Service regulations and specifications.
+It is not anticipated that merchantable timber will be cut during the drilling operation, but in the event GLW needs to cut such timber it will be done in accordance with Forest Service regulations and specifications.
 GLW will seek to avoid, where possible, cutting any trees which exceed 3" in diameter.
 Nevertheless, GLW anticipates no more than ten 3" diameter trees, if any, being removed.
 GLW will document all trees that are removed that exceed 3" in diameter and provide such information to the Forest Service.

 Each drill site will contain a 20' x 20' by 10' - deep sump pit (maximum size) to collect and recirculate returned drilling water and collect for drill cuttings.
-The sump pit will be constructed by a tract-mounted backhoe (See attached Mitigation Standards).
-During construction of the sump, top soil is stockpiled separately from subsoil and the walls and base of the sump lined with 1" of bentonite as outlined in WDNR regulation NR130.111 (1) (b).
+The sump pit will be constructed by a tract-mounted backhoe (See attached Mitigation Standards and additional information sheet).
+During construction of the sump, top soil is stockpiled separately from subsoil and the walls and base of the sump lined with 1" of bentonite or plastic liner (20-mill or greater polyvinyl chloride or polyethylene geomembrane) as outlined in WDNR regulation NR130.110 (1) (b).
 Approximately 2 (NQ-size) to 4 (HQ-size) cubic feet of cuttings per 100 feet of drilling are expected to be generated during the drilling operation.